kevin8818288-arch/Data-Management-and-Business-Strategy-Project--DVD-Rental-Company/README.md

 ## Business Questions
 The company lacked a structured data model to understand:
-- which movie drive the most revenue?
+1. Which films and categories drive the most revenue?
-- How demand varies across genres?
+2. Which films have high demand but weak monetization / inefficient inventory?
-- Whether pricing and inventory decisions are aligned with profitability?
+3. What pricing and inventory actions could improve revenue?

 The goal was to develop a data-driven strategy to improve revenue and operational efficiency.